Glenn Stok

 Enter a Description

 Medium lets you enter 200 characters for a description, but Google sometimes truncates this.
-So I recommend keeping it under 160 characters.
+So, I recommend keeping it under 160 characters.

 In Conclusion

 It’s crucial to keep these things in mind when writing new content or updating old stories.
 This is important for SEO (Search Engine Optimization).
-So remember to always check these fields under the three-dots menu when writing content on Medium.
+So remember always to check these fields under the three-dots menu when writing content on Medium.

 Originally published on October 3, 2019.